rcossio/MDwMD/README.md

 ### HYDROPRO

 - **PDB preparation**: Since HYDROPRO counts non-H atoms from HETATM, most common co-crystalised molecules should be filtered out
 - **Crystal waters**: Crystal waters could be part of the system or not, hence we can leave them of remove them.
 Both situations must be tested to see wich lead to less error.

+### Validation

+- **Error estimation**: Right now each complex (with possibly multiple experiments) have a single PDB linked.
+We need to calculate the error associated to each PDB (hence we must treat different PDBs as different samples for the error)
+- **Decide experiment outliers**: Some experiments might have outliers.
+We must stablish criteria to remove them from the DB.

 ## Conclusion